TheOriginalGeez/Cupid/README.md

 **If it's not in this readme don't do it.
 A few tools come with this for people that know what they're doing.
 There is no reason to launch any tools if you just want the default Cupid experience.
 Everything works right out of the box.**

 ### READ THE [FAQ](https://github.com/TheOriginalGeez/Cupid/blob/master/FAQ.md)

+**Read this while it's installing, read each section twice as you're going through it.
+It's a big readme and every part is very important and reading this as carefully as possible will save you a lot of time.**

 # What To Expect